 If you are a fisherman(person) bring your gear, we have just the frypan for you.

-This lovely three bedroom home features 1 queen bed, 1 double bed and 2 singles.
+This lovely three bedroom home features 2 queen beds, and 2 singles.
 The house is professionally maintained and all sheets towels etc. are provided in the cost.
 The rear of the house has a beautiful, protected in all weather deck.
 Relax on the sunswing and if you feel like staying in there is a large gas barbecue waiting for you.

 Because of the size of this property we have been able to include much more than you would expect to find in other holiday places.
 A great swing is attached to one of the property Ironbarks, there's a bush cricket pitch,(not quite the M.C.G.) but the bales and wickets are there for you, tennis racquets, Volley ball area, Frisbees and other family activities are all there for you if you wish to use them.